evilC/ADHD-Analog-to-Digital/README.md

-ADHD-Analogue-Jumpjets
+ADHD-Analog-Jumpjets
 ======================

-An experiment in analogue to digital - using an axis to spam space at varying rates
+An experiment in analog to digital - using an axis to spam space at varying rates